bartengine27/hostr/playbooks/README.md

 # Introduction

-Ansible scripts to setup *Proxmox* and/or *Azure* VMs/containers to install an example web site on prem/in the cloud.
+Ansible scripts to setup *Proxmox* and/or *Azure* VMs/containers to install a web site on prem/in the cloud to ease development.

 * [Proxmox](#proxmox)
 * [Azure](#azure)